 Throughout BioShock, it's implied that Andrew Ryan had an illegitimate child.
 Later, it's revealed that Jack himself is Ryan's illegitimate son.
 Fontaine kidnapped and brainwashed Jack to do his bidding precisely because he knew that as evil as Ryan was, even he couldn't bring himself to kill his own son.

-Saints Row 3 leaves it up to the player to decide whether the Boss cares enough to prevent Saints from being killed or whether they're just a convenient excuse for the next rampage.
+Saints Row: The Third leaves it up to the player to decide whether the Boss cares enough to prevent Saints from being killed or whether they're just a convenient excuse for the next rampage.

 Castlevania's Dracula genuinely loved both of his wives; it was their deaths that prompted him to go evil.
 Twice.
 In Castlevania: Symphony of the Night, he expresses remorse upon finding out that his actions go against his second wife's last words.
-He is also implied to have some feelings towards his son Alucard, even though Alucard is his enemy.
+He is also rather fond of his son Alucard, even though Alucard has sworn to oppose him.